BMO777/sql-challenge/README.md

 	-List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+There are primary keys indicated on the schema file on overy table and a composite key for two tables, the department table, and the department employee table.